siddharth0161820/CAR-RENTAL-SYSTEM-PROJECT-USING-JAVA-OOPS-CONCEPT/README.md

 - 👤 Customer Management – Add and track customer profiles, including rental history.
 - 🚗 Car Inventory Management – Manage car brands, models, pricing, and availability.
 - 📊 Rental History Tracking – Keep a record of who rented what and for how long.
-- 🧑‍💼 Admin Mode (Concept) – The system can be expanded to include admin functionalities like managing car inventory, reviewing rental transactions, and providing analytics.
+- 🧑‍💼 Admin Mode (Concept) – The system can be expanded to include admin functionalities, such as managing car inventory, reviewing rental transactions, and providing analytics.

 ---